 - Most of the airport in Europe requires payment for the trolley (commonly 1 euro).

 If you loved the post, feel free to comment on the blog’s comment section.
 Similarly, let me know what you want next in the series of landing in Germany.
-I am waiting for your suggestions and feedback on both video and blog.
+I am waiting for your suggestions and feedback on both videos and blogs.

 What is next in the coming blog and youtube videos